Saint0-0/Ro_Ghoul_Autofarm/README.md

 # Exulus
-# Discontinued until further notice, main discord server has been deleted.
+## Discontinued until further notice (The script may still work but I won't be providing any updates/fixes for now), main discord server has been deleted.
 Will probably make another later
 ### Ro Ghoul Autofarm

 <p align="center">